 Mrs. Isabelle Ferguson, Surveying for the San Diego and Arizona, Dispatcher, Railway Historical Society of San Diego, California, Issue 22, December 20, 1958.

-(Isabelle Ferguson was the widow of the late Frank Ferguson who was in charge of field engineering for the San Diego and Arizona Railroad)
+NOTE: Isabelle Ferguson was the widow of the late Frank Ferguson who was in charge of field engineering for the San Diego & Arizona Railway